-This chapter covers the steps required to install components and perform maintenance on the SGI Altix XE270 chassis shown in Figure 6-1.
+The following sections cover the steps required to install components and perform maintenance on the chassis.
 For component installation, follow the steps in the order given to eliminate the most common problems encountered.
 If some steps are unnecessary, skip ahead to the step that follows.